 Discuss the symbols used in the poems of Dylan Thomas.

 A symbol is a mark, sign, or word that signifies an idea, object, or relationship.
-Dylan Thomas (1914-1953) uses symbols to attach great importance to his poetry.
+Dylan Thomas (1914-1953) uses symbols to emphasize his poetry.
 We will now keenly observe Dylan Thomas’s symbolism in his famous poems.

 Symbols in “Poem in October”: ‘Poem in October’ contains various types of symbols.
 At the beginning of the poem, the poet finds a heron on the shore.
 To him, the heron becomes a symbol of sacredness and is regarded as a priest sitting on the seashore.
 The ‘Winged Trees’ symbolize the poem in which the poet celebrates his birthday.

-The word ‘Dylan’ in English means ‘high tide,’ so the birds may simply be flying the waves that are rising high.
+The word ‘Dylan’ in English means ‘high tide,’ so the birds may simply be flying the rising waves.
 The white horse symbolizes something highly desirable.
 The morning symbolizes a fresh start, renewal, and the beginning of the poet’s birthday.
 It represents awakening the poet’s consciousness to the world around him.

 “And I rose